domichal/launcher/README.md

 [TODO] to be updated
 ![Screenshot](https://github.com/clockworkpi/GameShellDocs/blob/master/screenshot.png)

-*mylauncher* is a modification of the ClockworkPi's Python launcher and beside the improvements listed below Mylauncher does not differ from the original.
+**mylauncher** is a modification of the ClockworkPi's Python launcher and beside the improvements listed below Mylauncher does not differ from the original.

 Original README.md by clockworkpi can be found [here](https://github.com/clockworkpi/launcher/blob/master/README.md).

-*mylauncher* be used side by side with both original launchers (launcher and launchergo) and they can all be switched between easily with an available script.
-It can also run on it's own, however it's advised to keep the original launcher intact to keep the functionality up to date with oncoming clockworkpi additions.
+**mylauncher** be used side by side with both original launchers (launcher and launchergo) and they can all be switched between easily with an available script.
+It can also run on it's own, however it's advised to leave the original launcher intact to keep the functionality up to date with oncoming clockworkpi additions.

 # Why?

-Disorganised, growing list of items on the main page and updates was messing with my tidying ups.
+Poorly organised, growing list of items on GameShell's main page and updates that were messing with my tidying ups.
-I wanted to be able to keep my homescreen tidy but I didn't want to miss out on what clockworkpi adds so wanted to be able to update GameShell without a hassle too.
+I like to move things around, categorize games in folders and don't want new items to pop up on my home screen uninvited, but I also don't want to miss out on what clockworkpi adds so want to be able to update GameShell launcher without a hassle too.

 # Features

 * User Menu is moved outside the repository allowing complete separation*
-* Alternative launcher switcher added
 * Icon matching mechanism added, no need for icon location to follow menu structure anymore!
 * [UI] Focus is set on the first, most left page item*

-_*These can be restored back to defaults in the [config](#configuration)_
+_*These can be changed back to defaults in the [config](#configuration)_

+## Added scripts

+### Launcher tools

+[screenshot]

+### Launcher switch

+[screenshot]

+This tool can work with more launchers and will detect them if the directory name contains lowercase word ``launcher`` and is located in ``/home/cpi``.
+**mylauncher** folder can be also renamed as long as the above are true.

 # Compatibility

-Beside making the original *Switch Launcher* functionality dysfunctional, this launcher is fully compatible with the default clockworkpi gameshell builds and can work without any disturbance to other launchers and vice versa.
+**mylauncher** is fully compatible with the default clockworkpi gameshell builds and can work without any disturbance to other launchers and vice versa.
+However, change done to ``.bashrc`` allowing **launcher switch** script to work render original launcher/launcher go switch dysfunctional.
+This needs to be done this way to prevent it from

 # Installation